-The Miles & More Global Traveller Diners Club and Mastercard (£79 annual fee) is also a good option if you have a lot of non-American Express spending and so cannot make full use of the Marriott Bonvoy American Express.
-I have one of these cards and use it heavily.
-The bonus of 5,000 Miles & More miles means that the first year fee is partly covered.
+The Miles & More Global Traveller Diners Club and Mastercard is a good option if you have a lot of non-American Express spending and so cannot make full use of the Marriott Bonvoy American Express.
+Unfortunately, you will need to wait until Summer 2021 to apply for this card as it is currently suspended.

 Want miles with any other Star Alliance airline?

 The £75 Marriott Bonvoy American Express is probably your best choice for Star Alliance miles with all other airlines.

 The Marriott Bonvoy Amex has a number of partners at a decent conversion rate of 0.825 miles per £1 (assuming you convert in 60,000 Bonvoy point chunks) and may be a good way to hedge your bets about which Star Alliance programme you want to redeem through.

 You can also redeem your points for Marriott hotel rooms if you change your mind about airline miles!
 My full review of the Marriott Bonvoy American Express card is here.
 You can apply here.